scarf-sh/scarf-js/README.md

 ### What information does Scarf provide me as a package author?

-- Basic system information of your users
+- Understanding your user-base
-- Company information of your users
+  - Which companies are using your package?
+  - Is your project growing or shrinking?
+Where?
+On which platforms?
-- Dependency tree information of packages that depend on your library
+- Which versions of your package are being used?

 ### As a user of a package using Scarf, what information does Scarf send about me?

 - The operating system you are using
 - Your IP address will be used to look up any available company information.
 The IP address itself will be subsequently deleted.
-- Dependency tree information.
+- Limited dependency tree information.
 Scarf sends the package name and version for certain packages (provided they are not scoped packages, `@org/package-name`, which are assumed to be private):
   - Packages in the dependency tree that directly depend on Scarf.
   - Packages that depend on a package that depends on Scarf.
   - The root package of the dependency tree.

 ### As a user of a package using Scarf, how can I opt out of analytics?

 Scarf's analytics help support developers of the open source packages you are